home-IoT/jupiter/README.md

 There is a mock sensor that offers a constant reading that conforms to the sensor API specificaiton.
 You can use this for testing.

 ### Run Mock Sensor Service
-You can run the mock service using the Makefile:
+You can build and run the mock service using the Makefile:
 ```
-make run-mock
+make go-build-mock run-mock
 ```
 This will build and run the mock code.